One-Shot Classical-Quantum Capacity and Hypothesis Testing

-Using \eqref{eq:lower_1}, \eqref{eq:lower13} and \eqref{eq:lower17} we see that \eqref{eq:lower18} holds for the average probability of error averaged over the class of codebooks we generated.
-Thus there must exist at least one codebook that satisfies \eqref{eq:lower18}.
-Furthermore, since a codebook that satisfies \eqref{eq:lower18} can be found for any $Q$ satisfying $0\le Q\le I$ and $\trace{Q\pi^\Hilbert{AB}}\ge 1-\epsilon'$, we conclude that there must exist a codebook that satisfies
+Inserting these expressions into~\eqref{eq:lower_1} we find that the upper bound \eqref{eq:lower18} holds for the probability of error averaged over the class of codebooks we generated.
+Thus there must exist at least one codebook whose error probability $\epsilon$ satisfies \eqref{eq:lower18}. \end{proof}